jpvantassel/git-course/intro/local_repos.md

 git add <filename>                     # Add a single file to the staging area
 # OR -> To add all
-git add -A                             # Add everything that isn't "ignored" git status                             # Git shows us what changes are ready to be committed
+git add -A                             # Add everything that isn't "ignored" git status                             # Git shows us what is and is not staged
 ```

 ## Remove File(s) from the Staging Area